aychtang/BMI-Calculator/README.md

 BMI-Calculator
 ==============

-full stack app using $, Express and MySQL
+full stack app using $, Express, Socket.io and MySQL.